 The fundamental error of the Pharisees was that they were so interested in the details of the hundreds of points of the law on which they were so expert that they constantly forgot the great principles of the law.

 They showed that on one occasion when they went to Jesus and asked Him the question, 'Which is the first commandment of all?'
 They had been having a dispute among themselves with regard to this matter, just as people still like to argue whether one sin is greater than another.
-A person thinks, 'My sin is not as bad as so-and-so's.'
-Nevertheless, "All have sinned and fall short of the glory of God
+A person thinks, 'My sin isn't as bad as so-and-so's.'
+Nevertheless, "All have sinned and fall short of the glory of God."

 Here is Jesus' reply to the Pharisees: